 I adore how perfect these rose gold body scrub cubes turned out!
-They make awesome gifts or party favors–and they’re so pretty, you might not ever want to actually use them!
+They make awesome gifts or party favors.
+And friends, they’re so pretty, they double as bathroom decor.

 Rose Gold Body Scrub Cubes

-Here at Ruffles and Rain Boots, we needed some fun gifts for a friends’ upcoming birthday.
-When I decided to make these rose gold sugar scrub cubes, I had no idea how BEAUTIFUL they’d turn out.
-I mean, seriously, the photos don’t even do them justice and the photos look pretty good, if I do say so myself.
+Here at Ruffles and Rain Boots, I love to make gifts for my friends just because… I was heading down to Oregon to visit a friend and decided to make these rose gold sugar scrub cubes because rose gold is her favorite.
+I had no idea how BEAUTIFUL they’d turn out!
+The photos don’t even do them justice, friends.

 No Time to Make This Now?
 Pin it for Later

 You’re busy, I get it.
 Pin this to your favorite DIY bath and body board on Pinterest and it’ll be here for when you’re ready.